 While Yellowstone is a beautiful place to get married, it comes with some unique things that could present a challenge to your day.
 Such as…

-- Uncertain and fast changing weather.
+- Uncertain and fast-changing weather.

-- Lots attention from other park visitors.
+- Lots of attention from other park visitors.

 - Traffic jams from wildlife, which could cause significant delays.

-- Busy area’s with lots of other visitors around throughout the day.
+- Busy areas with lots of other visitors around throughout the day.

 These aren’t necessarily bad things, but it’s important that you know what to expect when you decide to elope in Yellowstone National Park.
 Embrace the adventure and you’ll have an amazing time!